 The Institute of Women's Studies conducts research on the lived realities of Palestinian women, the dynamics of gender relations, and the constructions of femininity and masculinity in the Palestinian society.
-The research output is used to conceptualize and understand Palestinian women’s status, contribute to the process of social change and policy formulation and gender and development planning.
+Research output is used to conceptualize and understand Palestinian women’s status and contribute to the process of social change in society through policy formulation and gender and development planning.
 In addition, the Institute’s research seeks to promote and contribute to ongoing public debate about issues of women’s rights and gender justice in the Palestinian context.

-The institute has published a wide variety of research and published a wide array of studies, working papers, and status reports, in addition to the annual “Review of Women’s Studies” that represents a wealth of original and timely research that advances understanding of gender issues in Palestinian society in a range of disciplines.
+The Institute has undertaken a wide variety of research and published a wide array of studies, working papers, and status reports.
+Additionally, the institute produces an annual journal, “Review of Women’s Studies,” that publishes a wealth of original and timely research that advances understanding of gender issues in the Palestinian society across a range of academic disciplines.

 The institution's objectives

-- Developing the field of women and gender studies to be more adequately able to tackle emerging questions pertaining to gender relations as they are shaped by the dynamic social, political and economic processes that characterize the Palestinian colonial context.
+- Developing the field of women and gender studies in ways that are more relevant to addressing emerging questions related to gender relations as they are shaped by the dynamic social, political and economic processes that characterize the Palestinian colonial context.

-- Developing theoretical and conceptual frameworks for gender analysis and contributing to local, regional and international debates on women and gender in the Arab region and beyond.
+- Developing theoretical and conceptual frameworks for gender analysis and contributing to emerging local, regional and international debates on women and gender in the Arab region and beyond.

-- Contributing to the development of political, developmental and feminist discourses that empowers the steadfastness of Palestinians within the colonial context;
+- Contributing to the development of political, developmental and feminist discourses that empower the steadfastness of Palestinians within the colonial context.

-- Developing critical and analytical thinking in social, political and economic gender related questions;
+Developing critical and analytical thinking regarding social, political and economic gender related questions.

-- Networking and cooperation with other departments at Birzeit University as well as other local, Arab and international universities, particularly in the South, to emphasize the importance of the plurality of knowledges and experiences in the field of gender studies, as well as the importance of exchanging knowledge among scholars and scholarly programs locally, regionally and internationally.
+Networking and increasing cooperation with other departments at Birzeit University as well as other local, Arab and international universities, particularly in the Global South, to emphasize the importance of the plurality of knowledges and experiences in the field of gender studies and the importance of exchanging knowledge among scholars and scholarly programs locally, regionally and internationally.

-Contributing to the transformation of BZU into a safe and just working and learning environment through combating gender-based discrimination and all other forms thereof.
+Contributing to the transformation of Birzeit University into a safe and just working and learning environment through combating gender-based discrimination and all other forms thereof.

-IWS Library: The library offers core services supporting the teaching, learning and research needs of the Institute.
-It has become an essential source of knowledge as it holds approximately 11.000 books in total offering a specialist collection in the field of gender studies.
+IWS Library: The library offers core services supporting the teaching, learning and research needs of the Institute and its students.
+It has become an essential source of knowledge across the University as it holds more than 11,000 books in total, offering a cross-disciplinary collection of gender studies titles.

-- Hala Atalla Scholarship Fund (HASF): Through sustained fundraising efforts for its dedicated female scholarship fund, the Institute strives to make higher education equally accessible to young women across Palestine.
+- The Hala Atalla Scholarship Fund (HASF): Through sustained fundraising efforts for its dedicated female scholarship fund, the Institute strives to make higher education equally accessible to young women across Palestine.
 The HASF was established in order to support the higher education of female students from low-income families, including those who face particular contextual hardships and barriers.
-The fund ensures that these students do not withdraw or drop out of the educational program as a result of the escalating social, economic and political conditions in Palestine.
+The fund ensures that these students do not drop out of their academic programs as a result of the escalating social, economic and political conditions in Palestine.